leemsindustries/boutiquepedals/docs/LEEMS Industries LLC.md

 <iframe width="100%" height="444" src="https://www.youtube.com/embed/Ae249y2hk1Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### About
 LEEMS Industries LLC was created out of frustration that the main accepted way to control expression parameters was by rocking your ankle back and forth.
-There is an infinite number of movements your body can be make while playing music and any of them should be able to control a parameter on your favorite pedal.
-We have created a line of expression pedals like you've never seen before taking input from all sorts of mechanisms from springs to lasers ( yes really).
+There is an infinite number of movements your body can make while playing music and any of them should be able to control a parameter on your favorite pedal.
+We have created a line of expression pedals like you've never seen before taking input from all sorts of mechanisms from springs to lasers (yes really).
 ____________________________________

 ### Products